-Students should attend all classes.
 A pattern of absences may affect a student's grade substantially.
-The Class instructor, in full coordination with the Department Chair, is the direct authority responsible for the implementation of the Attendance Policy.
-The SAO only validates absences related to University events, travel, or medical excuses upon need and only when requested by the Department Chair.
+The faculty member teaching a certain class, in full coordination with the Department Chair, is the direct authority responsible for the implementation of the Attendance Policy in such class.
+The Office of Student Affairs only validates absences related to University events, travel, or medical excuses upon need and only when requested by the Department Chair.

 The student is responsible for the material presented during his/her absence.
-The maximum number of absences for classes that meet on MWF is six and for those that meet the TTH and in Summer is four, (or two hours per credit course).
+The maximum number of absences for classes that meet on MWF is six and for those that meet TTH and in summer is four, (or two hours per credit course).
 Any student whose absences exceed the maximum limits shall automatically be unofficially withdrawn from the course, unless he or she withdraws.